 Events and subscriptions

-Each subscriber endpoint instance will at start send a subscription message to each configured publisher instance.
-Each publisher instance receives a subscription requests and stores this.
-In most cases the subscription storage is shared.
+Subscription requests: Each subscriber endpoint instance will send a subscription message to each configured publisher instance at startup.
+Each publisher instance receives a subscription request and stores it.
+In most cases, the subscription storage is shared.

-When an event is published the event will be send to only one of the endpoint instances.
+Events: When an event is published, it will be sent to only one of the endpoint instances.
 Which instance depends on the distribution strategy

 Limitations